 Do you need to do coursework for an academic class while at camp?

 There is limited access to the internet available to campers who are enrolled in an academic course.
 Arrangements must be made in advance by contacting the camp office.
 Students must bring their own computer.
 Access will be provided on select evenings when the campers schedule permits.
+You will be able to tell us if you need internet access on the Housing and Dining Form which is part of the camp forms packets you will have access to after you are registered.

 Instruments and Instrument Storage